khonchafizakaria/weighted-average/README.md

 # weighted-average

-How to calculate the weighted average of a product base on 5 star rating like Amazon, AliExpress ...
+How to calculate the weighted average of a product based on 5 Star/Mark rating like Amazon, AliExpress ...

 4.11/5.0 for example.